kmyk/google-home-say/README.md

 # google-home-say

 `google-home-say` is a command to say your Google Home something.
+This command does the same thing as [noelportugal/google-home-notifier](https://github.com/noelportugal/google-home-notifier).

-This is a thin wrapper of [thibauts/node-castv2-client](https://github.com/thibauts/node-castv2-client).
+This is a thin wrapper of [thibauts/node-castv2-client](https://github.com/thibauts/node-castv2-client), [zlargon/google-tts](https://github.com/zlargon/google-tts), and [mafintosh/multicast-dns](https://github.com/mafintosh/multicast-dns).

 ## Install